keystonejs/keystone/.changeset/metal-pigs-enjoy.md

 '@keystonejs/website': patch
 ---

-Second pass after #2631 to cleanup any weirdness that the new code block metadata introduced.
+Cleanup any weirdness that the new code block metadata introduced in #2631.